-The REIT's Investment criteria encompasses office properties outside of Canada with an occupancy level above 80%, secured rental cash flows, a property value between \$28 million and \$85 million and a potential future upside with respect to matters including rent and area development.
+The REIT's Investment criteria encompasses office properties outside of Canada with an occupancy level above 80% (unless AFFO accretive), secured rental cash flows, a property value between \$28 million and \$85 million (unless AFFO accretive) and a potential future upside with respect to matters including rent and area development.
 According to management, this target investment size falls within a very liquid segment of the real estate market in Europe, and debt financing for such acquisitions is readily available from local lenders.